KrakenIsHere/The-Vineheart-Realm/content/index.md

 The Vineheart Party emerged as mortal heroes during this conflict, protecting people and minimizing casualties.
 Their actions were so significant that the post-war era became known as The Vineheart Realm, marking the [[Dawn of the new age]] of mortal self-determination.

-The Godwound's power physically split the main continent into four distinct regions - the Northern Reach, Eastern Shores, Western Wilds, and Southern Realm - each developing their own unique cultures and societies over the following centuries.
+[[The Devine War#The Godwound|The Godwound's]] power physically split the main continent into four distinct regions - the Northern Reach, Eastern Shores, Western Wilds, and Southern Realm - each developing their own unique cultures and societies over the following centuries.

 Now, the world exists in a changed state.
 The gods are diminished but still worshipped, the Godwound remains a constant threat, and the four continents maintain their independence while dealing with new forms of conflict centered around naval power and trade routes.
 The Vineheart Realm's influence created a foundation for civilization to recover, though tensions between nations persist.